 This is a huge reserve of energy — Iraq, for example, is thought to have 112 trillion cubic feet of gas.

-This is now the contested prize, an asset former Lebanese Energy Minister Gibran Bassil claimed could supply the country with electricity “for the next 99 years,” through thermal power.
+This is now the contested prize, an asset former Lebanese Energy Minister Gibran Bassil claimed back in 2013 could supply the country with electricity “for the next 99 years” through thermal power.

-The US has been pressing for talks since 2012, and the two sides sat for the first time on October 14 and the sides met again on October 29 at a UN base under US mediation in Lebanon’s border town of Naqoura.
+The US has been pressing for talks since 2012, and the two sides sat down together for the first time on October 14 2020.
+They met again on October 29 at a UN base under US mediation in Lebanon’s border town of Naqoura.